 Our fabrics - Natural fabrics, ethically sourced

 Tencel is a natural, man-made fibre that is a revolutionary development in environmentally sustainable textiles.
 Tencel is made from cellulose in wood pulp harvested from eucalyptus trees.
 These tree farms are established on land that is unsuitable for agricultural crops or grazing, and therefore does not compete with food production.
 There is also very low toxic impact on fresh water and soil in comparison to other fibres.
+Tencel uses 80% less water than cotton in production

 Due to the smooth structure of the tencel fibre, it feels particularly soft against the skin, is lightweight and breathable.
 Tencel is exceptionally durable, shrink resistant and easy to care for.

 Bamboo is a highly sustainable resource that is naturally pest resistant, and requires very little water to grow.
 Bamboo absorbs more carbon dioxide from the air than cotton or timber, and releases more oxygen into the environment, improving air quality.
-Bamboo grows more rapidly than trees – once established a crop can be harvested yearly and will regenerate one and a half times its previous size.
+It grows more rapidly than trees – once established a crop can be harvested yearly and will regenerate one and a half times its previous size.

 Organic cotton is grown using methods and materials that have a low environmental impact, and without the use of harmful chemicals.
 Tluxe garments use Organic cotton certified by the Global Organic Textile Standard (GOTS).
 This certification guarantees compliance to Organic standards and ensures a respect for the social and economic rights of the farmers and producers.
 By eliminating the use of synthetic pesticides and fertilisers, Organic cotton keeps waterways safe and clean.
 In using Organic cotton we are supporting sustainable farming practices and reducing contamination of the Earth.